imsdev/ims-java-jmp/README.md

 After the application is deployed to the IMS environment, a sample client application is provided that sends the input message to the transaction and displays the output message.

+Two copies of the sample are provided.
+The versionin the `insurance/` directory requires a sample database so additional setup steps are required.
+The version in the `insurancenodb/` directory does not require a database, with some customer data hard-coded in the sample.

 ## Scenario
+A user wants to retrieve the insurance policies information for a specified customer number.
 The JMP application will retrieve insurance policies information based on the customer number that is specified by the client application.
-For simplicity, the insurance policies information is coded in the sample so there is no need for any database setup.

 ## Repository structure
-The files in the `src/` directory has the following structure:
+For both versions of the sample, the files in the `src/` directory has the following structure:

 * `main/`
   * `java/`: The sample Java application.
 See the Sample overview section for more information.
   * `resources/`: Contains .jar files for APIs that are used in this sample, including:
-     * IMS Connect API for Java: Used by the client application to access IMS Connect
+     * IMS Connect API for Java: Used by the client application to access IMS Connect.
      * IMS universal drivers: Used by the JMP application for making DL/I calls.
 * `test/`
   * `java/client/`: The client application that specifies the customer number for whom to retrieve insurance policies information.
 The client application uses the IMS Connect API to connect to IMS.